realadammatthew/humbleberger/src/copy/from-the-trenches-an-evangelism-guide.md

 ### 3. Loving and Pastoral

 * Engage with compassion.
-Listen attentively, avoid judgmentalism, and always point people to Jesus (John 3:17; 1 Corinthians 13:1).
+Listen attentively, avoid judgmentalism, and always point people to Yeshua (John 3:17; 1 Corinthians 13:1).

 ### 4. Humble and Respectful